arcsysu/arcsysu/_pages/en/home.md

 </div>

 <i>arcSYSu</i> is proudly part of the Interdisciplinary Research Center (<i>xRC</i>), directed by Prof. <a href="https://cse.sysu.edu.cn/teacher/LuYutong">Yutong Lu</a> and Prof. <a href="https://cse.sysu.edu.cn/teacher/XiaoNong">Nong Xiao</a>.
-We work closely with other exceptional teams within the center on a broad spectrum of areas in HPC+AI design and applications.
+We work closely with other exceptional teams across the center on a broad spectrum of areas in HPC+AI design and applications.

 Our research is supported by prestigious programs, including the National Key R&D Program, the National Science Foundation of China, as well as collaborative partnerships with industry leaders like Tencent®, Huawei® and Phytium®.